JarbyDaniel/ResearchGroupsDashboard/README.md

 ## Scopus data extractor.

 This tool extracts data from the Scopus platform.
 This requires the registration of an Apikey provided by Scopus and a token endorsed by the institution.

+> [!NOTE]
+> To perform mass data extraction, place a text file named key.txt in the [scopus/](scopus/) directory.
+In the first line of this file, enter the Apikey, and in the next line, enter the corresponding Token.

 ## Dashboard